Transforming Lives & Community

 Youth Care Services

-We have a dedicated team of Dream Centre Mentors focused on helping children/youth who are struggling with complex home situations and/or facing disciplinary actions.
+Our dedicated team of Youth Mentors are focused on helping tamariki and rangatahi who are struggling with complex home situations and/or facing disciplinary actions.
 Generally these young people have been brought to our attention by the NZ Police Youth team, Oranga Tamariki or schools in our Adopt-a-Block communities.

 We work with whānau and provide a “buddy" for the young person in crisis, who helps them to consider more positive choices and aids in the process of restoration.
 The result is a workable outcome for youth, whānau and community.

 Adopt-A-Block is a volunteer-driven community outreach that connect resources to people.
-Adopt-A-Block activities include school beautification projects, food distribution, clothing giveaways, neighbourhood clean-ups, sport and wellbeing initiatives, budgeting advice, medical health checks, consultation and more.
+Adopt-A-Block activities include school and community beautification initiatives, food distribution, clothing giveaways, sport and wellbeing, budgeting advisory, medical health checks, consultation and more.